EENI Global Business School

 The Hindu civilization defines the Hindu Economic Area, whose central state is India, but which extends to Asia and Africa.

-For this reason, the main Economic Organizations operating within the Hindu economic area are also analysed, such as the SAARC, BIMSTEC, Asian Clearing Union (ACU), South Asia Subregional Economic Cooperation (SASEC) or APTA.
+For this reason, the main Economic Organizations operating within the Hindu economic area are also analyzed, such as the South Asian Association for Regional Cooperation, Bay of Bengal Initiative, Asian Clearing Union, SASEC or Asia-Pacific Trade Agreement.

-As well as the Free Trade Agreements of India with Sri Lanka, ASEAN, Thailand, Singapore, Chile, MERCOSUR, Andean Community, South Korea, EU, New Zealand, Mauritius, EFTA, Indonesia, GCC, Canada, Australia, Southern Africa Customs Union...
+As well as the Free Trade Agreements of India with Sri Lanka, ASEAN, Thailand, Singapore, Chile, MERCOSUR, Andean Community, South Korea, EU, New Zealand, Mauritius, EFTA, Indonesia, Gulf Cooperation Council (GCC), Canada, Australia, Southern Africa Customs Union...

 The course is also aimed at all those who wish to do business in the markets of the Hindu Economic Area (Mauritius, Nepal, Bhutan, Bangladesh, Indonesia -Bali-).